gnehzkcaj/Project-2023-JIE/pggapp/README.md

 Feel free to explore the different features implemented in the application, such as nested routes, route parameters, and the 404 page.

 ## Features
+- **Homepage:** Utilize Material UI Library Image List Layout and Framer Motion React Library.
+- **Search Bar and Nav Bar:** Enrich each webpage with both Navigation and Search feature.
+Users can effortlessly explore Pokémon details by searching either their ID or Name.
+The system will convert the search input to lowercase, ensuring a smooth searching experience.
+- **Pokédex:** On the Pokédex page, you'll discover a list of over 1,281 Pokémon organized into easily navigable sections.
+Each page is displaying a collection of 12 Pokémon for optimal user experience.
+You have the flexibility to arrange the Pokémon order according to your preference: ascend or descend by ID, and alphabetically.

+Moreover, for a dash of excitement, I've added a "Surprise Me" button that provides a unique twist.
+With each press, you'll be greeted with a selection of 12 Pokémon chosen at random, offering an element of unpredictability to your gallery experience.
+You can press "Fetch All" button to undo the "Surprise Me" twist.

+By clicking "View Detail" button, it will bring you to the Sprite Page to view that Pokémon detail.
+- **Items page:** With ability to dispay 2,050 Pokémon Items by its ID, Name and Images.
+It has a "Load More" button for adding display items.
+- **Sprite page:** Display Pokémon Detail with height, weight, base_experience, abilities, types, held items, statistics and species Flavor Facts.
+There is also a TV footer for YouTube video.
+- **Games & Apps page:** Display a YouTube Video crafted using Lightworks and Veeware Audio Editor.
+It also brings you to another Game App.

+## React Functions
 - **Client-Side Routing:** Utilizes React Router to manage client-side routing, enabling smooth navigation between different views without refreshing the entire page.
 - **Multiple Routes:** Configured with multiple routes, each associated with a unique URL, allowing users to access specific content through URLs directly.
 - **Nested Routes:** Implements nested routes to create a hierarchical structure for components, offering flexibility and organization in building complex UI layouts.